-In Fig.~\ref{fig2}, we present the space-time plots for variable $y_i$, at the different values of $\epsilon$.
+In Fig.~\ref{fig2}, we present the space-time plots for variable $y_i$, for the different values of $\epsilon$.
 For a value of $\epsilon=0.4$, the dynamics on system layer L1, shows synchronized oscillations, which is shown in Fig.~\ref{fig2} (a1).
-By increasing the value of $\epsilon$ to ($\epsilon=2$), we observe a stable amplitude chimera, as shown in Fig.~\ref{fig2} (a2).
+By increasing the value of $\epsilon$ ($\epsilon=2$), we observe stable amplitude chimera, as shown in Fig.~\ref{fig2} (a2).
 This figure shows the existence of stable amplitude chimera plotted after discarding transients for a long time ($10^6$ time steps).
 We also calculate the center of mass for these two different values of $\epsilon$ using $y_{cm}=\int_{0}^{T} y_i(t)dt/T $, where $T=2\pi/\omega$ is the oscillation period for the $j_{th}$ oscillator.
 The center of mass values are plotted corresponding to $\epsilon=0.4$ and $\epsilon=2$, in Fig.~\ref{fig2}(b1) and Fig.~\ref{fig2}(b2), respectively.
-From Fig.~\ref{fig2}(b2), it is clear that when all the oscillators coherent in oscillations, $y_{cm}=0$, that is zero shift of the center of mass from the origin, while the oscillators oscillating with the incoherent amplitude show shift in the values of center of the mass from the origin.
+From Fig.~\ref{fig2}(b2), it is clear that when all the oscillators are coherent in oscillations, $y_{cm}=0$, that is zero shift for the center of mass from the origin, while the systems oscillating with the incoherent region show shift in the values of center of the mass from the origin.

 When the interlayer coupling strength increased, we find the dynamics in L1, settles to different steady states.
-Thus at $\epsilon=3$ L1 exhibits inhomogeneous steady-state (IHSS), shown in Fig.~\ref{fig2}(a3, c3), homogeneous steady-state (HSS) at $\epsilon=4.5$ (Fig.~\ref{fig2}(a4, b4)) etc. However for further increase of $\epsilon $ L1 stabilises to one state chimera death (1-CD)at $\epsilon=6.15$ and two-state chimera death (2-CD) at $\epsilon=6.5$, as shown in Fig.~\ref{fig2}(a5, b5) and Fig.~\ref{fig2}(a6, b6) respectively.
+Thus at $\epsilon=3$, L1 exhibits inhomogeneous steady-state (IHSS), as shown in Fig.~\ref{fig2}(a3, c3), homogeneous steady-state (HSS) at $\epsilon=4.5$ (Fig.~\ref{fig2}(a4, b4)) etc. However for further increase of $\epsilon $, L1 stabilises to one state chimera death (1-CD) at $\epsilon=6.15$ and two-state chimera death (2-CD) at $\epsilon=6.5$, as shown in Fig.~\ref{fig2}(a5, b5) and Fig.~\ref{fig2}(a6, b6) respectively.

 The phase portraits of coupled SL oscillators for the synchronized regime at $\epsilon=0.4$, and stable amplitude chimera regime at $\epsilon=2$ are plotted in Fig.~\ref{fig3}(a) and (b) respectively.